-WAYS - PUPPETS IN MOTION Moving Puppets
+WAYS - PUPPETS IN MOTION Moving Puppets – Toward a Shared Perspective on Indian Performative Objects

 Researching Together, on Equal Terms

-Since May 2026, we have been part of WAYS, the funding programme of the Kulturstiftung des Bundes (German Federal Cultural Foundation) for fair and sustainable international partnerships.
+Since March 2026, we have been part of WAYS, the funding programme of the Kulturstiftung des Bundes (German Federal Cultural Foundation) for fair and sustainable international partnerships.
 Fewer than 60 projects were selected nationwide – we are one of them.

 What We Want to Find Out